acil-bwh/bayes_traj/paper.md

 with greater risk of developing COPD [@lange2015lung].
-Furthermore, there is a growing recognition that COPD is better conceived of as a multi-faceted syndrome, requiring consideration of other disease facets (such as clinical presentation and structural assesment from medical images) [@lowe2019copdgene].
+Furthermore, there is a growing recognition that COPD is better conceived of as a multi-faceted syndrome, requiring consideration of other disease facets (such as clinical presentation and structural assessment from medical images) [@lowe2019copdgene].
 Researchers have applied techniques of trajectory analysis to longitudinal measures of lung function to delineate distinct patterns of progression for further analysis [@agusti2019lung].
 Existing trajectory approaches
 are predominantly frequentist in nature and use maximum likelihood to identify point estimates of unknown parameters.
-These approaches do not permit incorporation of prior informaiton.
+These approaches do not permit incorporation of prior information.
 Challenges arise when study cohorts lack sufficient longitudinal data characteristics to adequately power frequentist-based trajectory algorithms.
-Bayesian approaches are well-suited for data-limited scenarios given their ability to incorporate prior knowledge in the model fitting process, though existing Bayesian trajectory approaches use sampling-based inference (i.e. Markov chain Monte Carlo) which can be slow to converge and can suffer from the so-called "lable-switching" problem.
+Bayesian approaches are well-suited for data-limited scenarios given their ability to incorporate prior knowledge in the model fitting process, though existing Bayesian trajectory approaches use sampling-based inference (i.e. Markov chain Monte Carlo) which can be slow to converge and can suffer from the so-called "label switching" problem.
 There is thus a need for scalable approaches that can simultaneously model distinct progression patterns across multiple health measures, especially in data-limited scenarios.